boudra/whistle/README.md

 ]
 ```

 Now let's define the main Plug that is going to serve normal HTTP requests before we make any WebSocket connections, here you can run any plugs you might need.
-In this case, we are just serving the Javascript file with `Plug.Static` and rendering a very basic `index.html` file that mounts our component.
+In this case, we are just serving the Javascript file with `Plug.Static` and rendering our counter program.

 ```elixir
 # lib/my_app_web/plug.ex